Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 purpose: This guide walks you through upgrade paths for {{site.base_gateway}} and helps you prepare for an upgrade.
 ---

-This guide helps you determine which {{site.base_gateway}} upgrade paths to use and offers other upgrade advice as well.
+Using this guide, prepare for a {{site.base_gateway}} upgrade and determine which {{site.base_gateway}} upgrade paths to use.

-This guide presents four available upgrade strategies, nominating the best applicable strategy for each deployment mode {{site.base_gateway}} supports.
+This guide walks you through four available upgrade strategies and recommends the best strategy for each {{site.base_gateway}} deployment mode.
-Additionally, we list some fundamental factors that play important roles in the upgrade process, and also instruct how to back up and recover data.
+Additionally, we list some fundamental factors that play important roles in the upgrade process, and instruct how to back up and recover data.

 This guide uses the following terms in the context of {{site.base_gateway}}:
 * **Upgrade**: The overall process of switching from an older to a newer version of {{site.base_gateway}}.